admin

 1.36 Infinitesimal

-Section 42 (last updated 2.12.2021) Infinitesimal is not a mere general continuity but it is rather the infinite continuity within a discrete point of singularity.
-This means that on the one hand there are an infinite number of separate discrete points such that their amount is innumerable, cannot be counted as individually separate points, and …
+Section 42 (first updated 2.12.2021) Infinitesimal and Continuity The infinitesimal is not merely a general continuity; rather, it is the infinite continuity within a discrete point of singularity.
+This means that, on the one hand, there are an infinite number of separate discrete points whose total amount is innumerable—they cannot be counted as individually separate …

 1.36 Infinitesimal Read More »